csc-training/summerschool/mpi/docs/07-user-defined-communicators.md

 # Summary

-- Defining new communicators usually required in real-world programs
+- Defining new communicators is common in real-world programs
-    - Task parallelism, using libraries, I/O,...
+    - Task parallelism, interfacing with libraries, I/O,...
 - We introduced one way of creating new communicators via `MPI_Comm_split`
     - Tasks assigned with a "color", which can be `MPI_UNDEFINED` if